-In 2015 the student leadership body comprised of:
+In 2016 the student leadership body comprised of:

 - College Captains (2)

 - Sports Captain

 - Junior School Captains (2)

 - Senior Prefects (from Year 11 and Year 12)

 - Secondary House Captains and Vice Captains

-- Performing Arts Captains
+- o Performing Arts Captains

-- Tennis Captain
+- o Tennis Captain

-- Board House Council
+- - Board House Council

 - Junior School House Captains and Vice Captains from Years 5 6

-- Student Representative Council (Student representatives from each Pastoral Care Class Junior & Secondary Schools)
+- Student Representative Council (Student representatives from each Pastoral Care Class - Junior & Secondary Schools)

-Our student leaders represented the College at a number of events including the combined schools ANZAC Ceremony organised by the AIS in Hyde Park, the ANZAC Day Dawn Service at Concord and several interschool leadership exchanges.
+Our student leaders represented the College at a number of events including the ANZAC Day Dawn Service at Concord and several interschool leadership exchanges.
 Secondary school volunteers assisted at the Junior School Swimming Carnival by participating with the younger students.

-The major fundraising event for 2015 was the Prefect's Concert held in March that was enjoyed by the students and audience alike.
-Money raised on the evening was donated to the Westmead Children's Hospital to assist in funding a Music Therapist for their patients.
+The major fundraising event for 2016 was the Prefect's Concert held in March that was enjoyed by the students and audience alike.
+Money raised on the evening was donated to the 'I give a buck' foundation to assist in providing personal swags for children who find themselves in a shelter without any personal items.

-The SRC organised a number of events for students that raised funds for the: Heart Foundation, Harmony Day, Animal Shelter, Year 10 Formal, and the Red Shield Appeal amongst others.
+The SRC organised a number of events for students that raised funds for the: Heart Foundation, Year 10 Formal, and the Red Shield Appeal amongst others.
 Students and their families were encouraged to donate to the Christmas Hamper Appeal for the Exodus Foundation.